stefankendall/gpx-faker/README.md

 # Creating fake locations and movement

-There are currently two ways to create GPX files witht his tool.
+There are currently two ways to create GPX files with this tool.

 ## Command Prompt